dougrosman/cvml-saic/docs/syllabus.md

 Deep Learning
 Neural Networks and Deep Learning
 Reading and other Resources Posted on the course website.

+### End of semester exhibition (tentative)
+Depending on availability, final projects will be included in an exhibition at the end of the semester.

  Materials
 Provided by the student as needed.